Vygotsky’s Sociocultural Theory

 Cognitive apprenticeships, meanwhile, acknowledge the situated nature of cognition by contextualizing learning (Brown et al., 1989) through apprenticing learners to more knowledgeable others who model and scaffold implicit and explicit concepts to be learned.
 Lave and Wenger (1991) wrote about the work of teaching tailors in Liberia and found that new tailors developed the necessary skills by serving apprenticeships and learning from experienced tailors.

-Third-space culture encourages teachers to create learning experiences that provide opportunities to build off of learners’ primary language (related to informal settings such as home and the community) and students’ secondary language (related to formal learning settings such as schools) (Soja, 1998).
+Third-space culture encourages teachers to create learning experiences that provide opportunities to build off of learners’ primary language and students’ secondary language (Soja, 1998).
 Studies that have examined learning experiences related to third space culture benefited learners through demonstrated gains in their understanding and use of academic language (Maniotes, 2005).

 Conclusion